tilznit/luke.htb/README.md

 + http://10.10.10.137:3000/users (CODE:200|SIZE:56)
 + http://10.10.10.137:3000/Users (CODE:200|SIZE:56)
 ```
-Visiting the login pages returns `please auth` and visiting the user pages retuens the same mesage that we received earilier on port 3000 `{"success":false,"message":"Auth token is not supplied"}`.
-We'll have to figure out how to get that token soon.
+Visiting the login pages returns `please auth` and visiting the user pages returns the same mesage that we received earilier on port 3000 `{"success":false,"message":"Auth token is not supplied"}`.
+I'll have to figure out how to get that token soon.

-nikto output had more goodies:
+The nikto output had more goodies:

 ```
 nikto -host http://10.10.10.137:80